 Mr. Strub has written several articles on financial and bankruptcy issues.
 His article "Competition, Bargaining, and Exclusivity Under the New Value Rule Applying the Single-Asset Paradigm of Bonner Mall," 111 Banking L. J. 228 (March 1994), was cited with approval by a number of courts, including the United States Supreme Court in Bank of America National Trust & Savings Association v.
 203 North LaSalle Street Partnership (In re LaSalle Street Partnership), 526 U.S. 434 (1999) and the Second Circuit in In re Coltex Loop Central Three Partners, L.P., 138 F.3d 39 (1998).

 Additionally, Mr. Strub maintains an active pro bono practice.
-He received the 2012 Pro Bono of the Year Award from Public Counsel's Appellate Law Program for his representation of plaintiff and appellant Janice Zhang in connection with a housing discrimination case in the Second District Court of Appeal.
+Together with Public Counsel, he and other Irell lawyers filed a first-of-its-kind class action lawsuit against Compton Unified School District on behalf of students who are the victims of trauma, which seeks to require the District to provide these students with a meaningful education by implementing trauma-informed practices.
+In 2012, Mr. Strub received the Pro Bono of the Year Award from Public Counsel's Appellate Law Program for his representation of plaintiff and appellant Janice Zhang in connection with a housing discrimination case in the Second District Court of Appeal.
 Together with other Irell lawyers and Kids in Need of Defense, Mr. Strub also obtained lawful permanent residency for a young Chinese girl who was a victim of child trafficking.

 Representative matters include:

 - Representation of BOKF, NA, as trustee for first lien noteholders in connection with intercreditor dispute with second lien noteholders.